madnuttah/unbound-docker/README.md

 Docker containers are most easily used with docker compose.

 > [!IMPORTANT]
-> We encourage you to read the [`Details`](https://github.com/madnuttah/unbound-docker/blob/main/doc/DETAILS.md) page to learn how to get this up and running, some example `Docker-Compose` files can be found [`here`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples).
+> We encourage you to read the [`Documentation`](https://github.com/madnuttah/unbound-docker/blob/main/doc/README.md) page to learn how to get this up and running, some example Docker `Compose` files can be found [`here`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples).
 >
 > If you prefer to use Podman and systemd to manage your containers, example `Quadlets` can be found [`here`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/podman-systemd).